Operations

 OperationResult

-Frozen dataclass with three fields: result (stored in Job.meta), and optional progress_current / progress_total written back to the Job row for the progress bar.
+Frozen dataclass with four fields: result (stored in Job.meta), optional progress_current / progress_total written back to the Job row for the progress bar, and deferred (bool) which tells BaseWorker that job completion will be signalled by child workers rather than immediately.

 Payload validation